Learn How an Illinois Personal Injury Lawyer Can Help You Today

 Personal Injury Law encompasses a wide variety of situations in which a person is physically, emotionally and/or financially harmed by the wrongdoing of another.

-Wrongful death is also be considered a personal injury case.
+Wrongful death is also a personal injury case.

 Some other common personal injury cases arise in the context of car accidents, truck accidents, motorcycle accidents, boating accidents, aviation accidents, railroad accidents, construction site accidents, product liability (dangerous or defective products), environmental pollutants (e.g. lead exposure, asbestos exposure), medical malpractice, nursing home abuse and others.

 Damage to property might also fall under the same heading.

 If you or a loved one was injured due to someone else’s negligence, you may have what’s called a personal injury claim available to you.

-If someone dies due to the incident, it’s what is known as a wrongful death, which is also a type of personal injury claim.
+If someone dies due to the incident, this is wrongful death.
+Wrongful death is also a type of personal injury claim.

 We are not afraid to take a hard stance with the at-fault party’s insurance company or their attorney and will fight for your rights and help you get the compensation you deserve.

 What Types of Claims Fall Under the Personal Injury Category in Illinois?

 There are a number of different claim types that fall under personal injury law.